Zum Inhalt springen

 arrow_forward

-2022 2.
-Working in the Shadow: Survey Techniques for Measuring and Explaining Undeclared Work, Journal of Economic Behavior and Organization
+2022 3.
+Working in the Shadow: Survey Techniques for Measuring and Explaining Undeclared Work

 Journal of Economic Behavior and Organization 200, 2022, pp. 661 – 671 (with LARS P. FELD and KATHARINA PFEIL).